-- 1. Review patient medication therapy regularly before rounds in terms of indication, dosage, route, duration, efficacy and toxicity. - 2.
+- 1. Review patient medication therapy regularly before online session with the preceptors in terms of indication, dosage, route, duration, efficacy and toxicity. - 2.
 Obtain information to update and correct the medication profile. - 3.
 Formulate and documents a list of problems for new or existing patients seen by the service.
 The list should focus on disease, drug, or socioeconomic factors. - 4.
-Attend work rounds on a consistent basis and communicate to other on rounds the following information: - a.
+Attend online sessions on a consistent basis and communicate with the preceptors and peers on the following information: - a.
 Patient's current medication use. - b.
 Observed subjective or objective signs of efficacy or toxicity. - c.
-Drug distribution problems (non-formulary status or medication not ordered for a newly admitted patient) - d.
+Drug distribution problems (non-formulary status or medication not ordered for a newly admitted patient)

+- d.
 Prospective therapeutic management plans for patient problems (i.e., change of therapy, discontinuance of medication, change of pain medication, use of prophylactic antibiotics, and identification of therapeutic alternatives). - 5.
-Attend work rounds and gather the following information: - a.
+Attend online sessions and gather the following information: - a.
 Subjective and objective data for monitoring a patient's medication therapy. - b.
 Changes in patient status (condition improved or worsened), discharge date, surgery, diagnostic procedures and results of procedures. - c.
 Changes in nondrug therapy (i.e., dietary changes, socioeconomic conditions, or physical therapy. - d.
-Patient's understanding of medication, name strength and expected benefits and toxicities. - Projected discharge needs including any special counseling. - 6.
-Communicate developments to the unit pharmacist if he or she is unable to attend all or part of rounds.

-7. At the end of the day, the students and their supervisors can have a lecture regarding the cases they faced during the daily round to discuss any modification or to clarify any doubt.
+Patient's understanding of medication, name strength and expected benefits and toxicities. - e.
+Projected discharge needs including any special counseling. - 6.
+At the end of every online session, the students and their supervisors/preceptors had a lecture regarding the cases they received and discuss any modification or to clarify any doubt.